Oneness is the meaning of Thomas 22. Here Christ urges the seeker to “make the two one” and prepare to enter the kingdom of God.

 (2) “When you make the two one, and you make the inside as the outside and the outside as the inside…

-This practical oneness exercise creates a state similar to that of a fish hovering in a quiet pond.
+This exercise creates a state similar to that of a fish hovering in a quiet pond.
 When the fish matches its internal forces to those of the outer world, it neither rises nor sinks.
-The fish has no need to struggle against, resist, or try to overcome its watery world because it has brought its world into itself (made the two one).
+The fish does not need to struggle against its watery world because it has brought the world into itself (made the two one).

 (3) “And the above as the below…

 Some scholars suggest that in Christ’s day the term “above and “below” symbolized the head and body.
-Using the same process as the previous exercise, “breathe” the head and torso together until both feel the same.
+Using the same process in Step 2, “breathe” the head and body together until the two feel as one.
 Another approach is to envision the room as two layers (heaven and earth), then merge them.
-I often imagine angels, spirit beings and deceased loved ones moving around me.
+I sometimes imagine angels, spirit beings, and deceased loved ones dancing around me.

 (4) “Establish the male with the female as a single unity so that the man will not act masculine and the woman will not act feminine…

 Step 4 is the key to oneness.
 It is not a warning to flirtatious men and women, as some scholars suggest.
-Making two people into a single being is a rather far-fetched notion that is out of context with the meaning of Thomas 22.
+Merging two people into a single being is a rather far-fetched notion that is out of context with the meaning of Thomas 22.
 Merging with our inner spirit [soul] is the context.

-In Gospel of Thomas, joining the inner spirit to the worldly self is the central theme (Thomas 70).
-With the words, “Establish the male with the female,” Master asks us to bind the masculine (worldly self) to the feminine (spirit, or soul).
-In Hebrew symbolism, your right side is worldly.
-Your left side is spiritual.
+Throughout the Gospel of Thomas Jesus implores every human being to merge with the Holy Spirit.
+With the words, “Establish the male with the female,” Master asks us to bind the masculine (worldly self) to the feminine (spiritual self).
+Our right side is the worldly half.
+The left side is the intuitive spiritual half.
 You may recall a few Scriptures that make reference to a person’s left and right hands, eyes, etc.

-While still reclining, return to the inside/outside breathwork at Step 2.
+While still reclining, repeat the inside/outside breath work at Step 2.
 Imagine a pair of inner, loving hands gently stitching together the right and left (“male” and “female”) halves of your body.
-With routine practice, you might one day notice just how real those loving hands feel to you.
+With routine practice, you might one day discover how real those loving hands feel to you.

 (5) “When you establish eyes in the place of an eye and a hand in the place of a hand and a foot in the place of a foot…

-The goal draws nearer now.
+The goal draws near.
 These three body parts relate directly to the aspects, or “personalities,” of God.
-So, from now on you will strive to see through God’s eyes and work with Christ’s hands.
+So, from now on remind yourself that you see through God’s eyes and work with Christ’s hands.
 Feet symbolize the Holy Spirit.
-Think of how the disciples, who always traveled on foot, spread Christ’s word to every household.
+Think of how the disciples, who always traveled on foot, spread Christ’s word to every town and household.

-Remain conscious of this ancient symbolism as you shift your focus downward, eyes to hands to feet.
+Remain conscious of the eyes-hands-feet symbolism as you shift your focus downward: eyes, to hands, to feet.

 (6) “And an image in the place of an image…

 After practicing all of the steps, who or what have you become?
 That’s for you to discover.
-Your new image might arrive instantly, or two years from now.
-It may change several times during the process.
-Two tips: recall the little child, and reflect on humanity’s Divine Origin (Genesis 1:27).
-To the latter try replacing “male and female” with “feminine and masculine,” then see what image that evokes.
-The meaning of Thomas 22 might cause you to rethink your Bible!
+Your new self-image could arrive instantly, or two years from now.
+It might change several times during the process.
+Two tips: recall the little child, and reflect on humankind’s.
+To the latter replace “male and female” with “feminine and masculine.”
+So what image do you get?
+The meaning of Thomas 22 might cause you to rethink the Bible!

 (7) “Then shall you enter the Sovereignty.”

 Do not dig too deeply into the meaning of Thomas 22.
-Just let your body teach it to you.
+Instead, let your body, heart, and soul teach you.
 Read Gospel of Thomas over and over.
 Practice Thomas 22 before you go to sleep and when you wake up.
 Study the four Bible gospels, too.
-Master’s messages are much easier to decode when you compare all sources.
+Master’s teachings are much easier to decode when you compare all sources.

 The meaning of Thomas 22 in daily life.

-I use many forms of devotion and prayer, but Thomas 22 is my go-to thought elixir.
-It is the first thing I do during bedtime, before I talk to God about my day.
-Christ’s practical oneness lesson is also infinitely adaptable.
+While I use many forms of worship and prayer, Thomas 22 is my go-to thought elixir.
+I practice this same mediation during bedtime, just before I tell Father about my day.
+Better still, Christ’s practical oneness lesson is infinitely adaptable.
 I can substitute any thing or person on earth or in heaven.
-For example: “Christ is in me and I am in Christ,” or “My grouchy boss is in me and I am in him.”
-I also think of Adam and Eve, and how Eve was in Adam.
-Wherever I am, practical oneness can bring immediate self-healing to a negative situation.
+For example, “Christ is in me and I am in him,” or “My grouchy boss is in me and I am in him.”
+Whatever may come, Practical oneness can bring instant healing to a negative situation.